osisoft/AVEVA-Adapter-MQTT-Docs/V1/PI-Adapter-for-MQTT-overview/pi-adapter-for-mqtt-principles-of-operation.md

 - **Topic**: Specifies the MQTT topic string
 - **ValueField**: Specifies the JsonPath expression used to extract the data value from a property within the payload supplied by the MQTT server

 **Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
 Specify the metadata level in [General configuration](xref:GeneralConfiguration).
-For the MQTT adapter, the following metadata is sent for the individual level:
+For the MQTT adapter, the following metadata are sent for the individual level:

 - `None`: No metadata
 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)